hlefebvr/idol/documentation/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The idol library can be used to interface external solvers like `GLPK <https://www.gnu.org/software/glpk/>`_ or `Gurobi <https://www.gurobi.com/>`_ to solve standalone MI(N)LPs.
+The idol library can be used to interface external solvers like `GLPK <https://www.gnu.org/software/glpk/>`_ or `Gurobi <https://www.gurobi.com/>`_ to solve standalone LPs, QPs, MILPs, MIQPs, and MIQCQPs.

 It offers a unified and common interface to every solver including standard parameters and branch-and-bound callbacks.
 Thus, you can write your code once and test it with different solvers!

+It also provides classical callbacks one would need to implement when solving hard problems like generating user cuts or lazy constraints.
+Simply give idol the separation model and let it handle the rest.

-Generic Branch-and-Bound algorithms
+Branch-and-Bound (B&B) algorithms
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Idol allows its user to create custom branch-and-bound scheme very easily where almost everything can be tweaked.
+Idol can be used to create a custom branch-and-bound scheme very easily in which virtually anything can be tweaked.

-* *Node agnostic implementation*.
-The branch-and-bound algorithm can work with any node type as long as the user properly defines how nodes must be updated.
+* **Node-agnostic:** The B&B algorithm can work with any node type as long as the user properly defines how nodes must be updated.
 A default node type is already implemented for classical variable branching.
 This node type can also be inherited, e.g., to enrich the information carried out from each parent node to its children.
-* *Customizable branching rule*.
-The default branching rules include: most-infeasible rule.
+* **Customizable branching rules:** The default branching rules include: most infeasible, least infeasible, first infeasible found, uniformly random, strong branching.
+The user can create its own branching rule if needed.
-* *Customizable node selection rule*.
-The default node selection rules include: best-bound, worst-bound, depth-first, breadth-first.
+* **Customizable node selection rules:** The default node selection rules include: best bound, worst bound, depth first, breadth first.
+The user can create its own node selection rule if needed.
-* *Callbacks*.
-The user can specify its own callback to locally or globally modify a node's problem, submit heuristic solutions, or influence the execution of the overall algorithm.
+* **Callbacks:** The user can specify its own callback to locally or globally modify a node's problem, submit heuristic solutions, or influence the execution of the overall tree search.
-* *Branch-and-bound with phases*.
-Independently on any of the above settings, the B&B algorithm supports sub-trees exploration to reach valid solutions to the original problem as quick as possible.
+* *Sub-tree exploration*.
+The B&B algorithm supports sub-trees exploration to reach valid solutions to the original problem as quick as possible.

 **Features to come/desired features**

 * *Parallelization of the algorithm*.
-* *New branching rules*: pseudo-cost, strong-branching and reliability branching.
+* *New branching rules*: pseudo-cost, strong-branching with phase and reliability branching.
 * *Default cutting planes*.

-Generic Column Generation and Dantzig-Wolfe decomposition
+Column Generation (CG) and Dantzig-Wolfe decomposition
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Idol can be used to build and custom column-generation algorithms with the following features.
+Idol can be used to build and custom CG algorithms with the following features.

-* *Infeasible master problem procedures*.
-Idol can handle an infeasible master problem by resorting to Farkas pricing or by adding artificial variables to the original problem (note that if this fails, idol will then switch to pure phase I so as to exactly prove infeasibility).
+* **Infeasible master problem procedures:** Idol can handle infeasible master problems by resorting to Farkas pricing or by adding artificial variables to the original problem (if this fails, idol will automatically switch to pure phase I so as to exactly prove infeasibility).
-* *Automatic pool clean up*.
-If the master problem contains too many variables, they can be automatically removed.
-This can be all controlled by user parameters.
+* **Automatic pool clean up:** If the master problem contains too many variables, they can be automatically removed.
+This behavior is controlled by user parameters.
-* *Stabilization via dual price smoothing*.
-The column generation procedure can be stabilized using dual price smoothing controlled by user inputs.
+* **Stabilization via dual price smoothing:** The CG procedure can be stabilized using dual price smoothing controlled by user inputs.
-* *Parallel pricing*.
-Each pricing problem can be solved in parallel by means of a single parameter.
+* **Parallel pricing:** Each pricing problem can be solved in parallel.
-* *Nested column generation*.
-A key idea of idol is that every optimizer is seen as a black-box to solve a given optimization model.
+* **Nested column generation:** A key idea of idol is that every optimizer is seen as a black-box to solve a given optimization model.
-  As such, a column-generation algorithm can easily be "plugged in" any algorithmic phase.
-For instance, solving the pricing of a column-generation algorithm can be done by yet another column-generation algorithm.
+  As such, a CG algorithm can easily be "plugged in" any algorithmic phase.
+For instance, solving the pricing of a CG algorithm can be done by yet another CG algorithm.

 **Features to come/desired features**

 * *Handling identical sub-systems*.
-* *Ryan-and-Foster* branching rule.

 Table of contents
 -----------------